Keenlol/SKE_final_project_y1-1/README.md

   - `[]` for " " (space)
   -
 - I also add the "REMATCH" button to replay the game.
-- I use tkinter (which is module that turtle use to display stuff) to pop up prompts for the customization of the game which includes player names, number of balls and 7 colors that player can pick.
+- I use tkinter (which is module that turtle use to display stuff) to pop up prompts for the customization of the game which includes player names, number of balls, and paddle colors that player can pick.
 ---

 ## Known Issues 🐞
-- Paddles might ignore the ball when moving into it in a specific way that causes it to overlap with the ball, increasing the event frequency might fix it.
+- Collision Overlap: Paddles may occasionally ignore the ball if they overlap under specific movement scenarios.
+Increasing the event frequency or refining collision logic could address this issue.
-- Closing the game may cause flashing windows briefly (cosmetic issue).
+- Window Flashes: Closing the game might briefly display flashing windows.
+This is a cosmetic issue with no functional impact.